New Doesn’t Necessarily Mean Different

 So often we change our goals based on our past failures.
 We adjust our dreams based on what we think is possible but that is so silly.
 How do we know what is possible if we don’t try and we don’t have faith that God can do something new.

-We can learn from the past, but we shouldn’t adjust our goals based on what we have not been able to do before – nor should we really base them on what we have done.
+We can learn from the past, but we shouldn’t adjust our goals based on what we have not been able to do before – nor should we really base them on what we have already done.
 If you notice, God rarely repeated the same exact miracle.
 There is only one burning bush that I know of, there is only one time people blew trumpets and pounded pots and pans to win a war.
 Even Jesus changed things up.
 He might have healed the blind more than once, but once it was with His words, once with spit, prayer and his touch, and another with mud made from spit and dirt.

 Personally, I believe He changed things up so we don’t all go around spitting on every blind man thinking the action created the miracle, but we tend to be a creature of habit and ritual.
 We tend to base our future actions on our past experiences.
 We basically spit on every New Year expecting the a miracle simply because we went through the ritual of setting goals.